cds-snc/notification-utils/README.md

 Additionally code coverage is checked via pytest-cov:

+## Versioning

+After making changes in this repo, complete the following steps to see those changes in `notification-api`.
+Note: to test locally before pushing, do steps #1 and #4 below and then follow instructions in the `notification-api` README.

+1. Increment the version in `notifications_utils/version.py`.

+2. Push this change.

+3. Manually run `./scripts/push-tag.sh`, which will look at `version.py` and push a tag with that version.

+4. In `notification-api`, update `requirements.txt` and `requirements-app.txt` to point at the newly generated tag.

+5. Push this change.

 ## Documentation

 Documentation for the template used to render emails is in the [docs](./docs/README.md) folder.